DavidNiessen/api-client-generator/README.md

 # API Client Generator
-#### This project generates and publishes auto-generated clients from OpenAPI specifications.
+#### This project automatically generates and publishes api-clients from OpenAPI specifications.

 ### Add new client
 1. Go to /api/